-A sample of chorionic villi cells is taken from the placenta using a needle, which is either inserted through the abdomen or through the cervix.
-The chorionic villi attach the placenta to the wall of the womb.
+How ever the scan is carried out, the test samples chorionic villi, which attach the placenta to the wall of the womb.
 They are made from part of the embryo that separates during early cell division and so they have exactly the same DNA as the foetus.

 What does CVS show?

 CVS can detect a large number of conditions, including, but not limited to, the following:

 - Cystic fibrosis